 Believe it or not, before coming to Berlin, I had only ever managed to sit on a bicycle for more than three seconds once – that is, without training wheels.
 What can I say, I was apparently a “stubborn child” and always lived down the street from a subway station.
-I have always wanted to learn however, especially in the last five years when friends would suggest using bikes to get around and I could never join in.
+I have always wanted to learn, however, especially in the last five years when friends would suggest using bikes to get around and I could never join in. critical mass berlin.

 To finish off, here are a few more highlights:

 - Realizing you can get around the city faster than you can say Quidditch when the way isn’t obstructed by cars, or when you have a safe designated cycle path the whole way through.

 - Unknowing people joining the crowd in delight once they’ve been brought up to speed.

 - Riding at your own pace, all whilst enjoying the Berlin scenery.

 - Grooving along to the DJ cargo bike in earshot.

 - Circling around the Victory Column waiting for everyone to catch up (you think it can’t possibly accommodate more cyclists but it does).